The idea of the shadow CV

 My Shadow CV would say something more like this: Nick started education research doing a MSc and PhD focusing on young people’s learning about geography and sustainability.
 However there were no jobs in this area when he graduated (see ESRC failure #1 below), so he had to look elsewhere.
 He got a job looking at doctoral education, and so there was then a period when this was his main focus.
 When that (4 year contract) job ended, again there were no jobs in that field (or none he could get in a place he was willing to live), so he applied for a postdoc at UTS.
 To be successful in that, he had to change fields again.
 In short: Nick’s research interests have gone where the jobs and money are.
 True, there are some consistent questions and approaches that I’ve been exploring and developing through these broad contexts.
 But a lot of it was to do with opportunity and constraint.

 My CV shows how I went from a funded postgrad scholarship to a full time job on a project at Oxford, to my UTS Chancellor’s Postdoctoral Research Fellowship, which was converted into an ongoing position at UTS.

-- Not getting interviewed, twice: about 3 years into my postdoc job at Oxford, I applied for two jobs advertised at Lecturer/Senior Lecturer level.
+- Not getting interviewed 1: about 3 years into my postdoc job at Oxford, I applied for a advertised at Lecturer/Senior Lecturer level.
 I felt I had a pretty good publication track record, and relevant teaching experience.
 I wasn’t even called for interview.
 I had no idea how small a fish I looked in such a big, competitive pond.